 Break Tanks for Boosting Systems

 Break tanks are also used for series boosting systems.
 To create required pressure for taller buildings, break tanks are used to divide the boosting system into multiple pressure zones.
 In some areas, booster cannot be directly connected to the incoming mains supply to ensure that no water can get fed back into the mains supply, preventing contamination.
-In such cases, break tanks are required in all booster instalments.
+In such cases, break tanks are required in all booster installments.

 NFPA 20, Section 18.104.22.168.5 requires “A local visible and audible low liquid level signal shall be provided in the vicinity of the tank fill mechanism.”